-- Focus their work on projects or tasks as assigned by the Board. - Collaborate with and serve as a resource to staff, but do not direct or exercise authority over staff.
+- Focus their work on projects or tasks as assigned by the Board - Collaborate with and serve as a resource to staff, but do not direct or exercise authority over staff

-A Board liaison will be assigned to committees, project teams, and the Chapter Resource Team.
-A staff liaison is assigned to all committees and project teams and may be assigned to task forces.
+A Board liaison will be assigned to committees, advisory councils and project teams.
+A staff liaison is assigned to all committees, advisory councils and project teams and may be assigned to task forces.